William Schlaff, MD

 Chair and Bowers Professor, Department of ObGyn

 The residency program in obstetrics and gynecology is a fully accredited four year program that prepares graduates for the full depth and breadth of general practice and for fellowship training in the subspecialties.
-We accept eight residents per year.
+We accept seven residents per year.

 The program is based at Thomas Jefferson University Hospital, one of Philadelphia's premier medical centers, and a tertiary referral center for high risk obstetrics.
 This unit, which does approximately 2,000 deliveries per year, has state of the art critical care beds for maternal transport, a large antepartum unit, and Level III NICU.